skijit/notes/music/misc-production/monark.md

 		- So if you trigger another note while a release of a previous note is in progress, the attack will start not from 0, but the current value (based on the previous note's release phase)
 - Envelope Polarity (switch under filter contour knob)
 	- Normally the filter envlope (positive polarity) is used to sweep the cutoff from left to right.
+	- Basically, whatever the envelope value is (y-coordinate), this is added to the cutoff.
 	- In a negative polarity, it sweeps the filter cutoff from right to left during attack, and then back up in the sustain phase.
 	![negative-adsr](/resources/images/music/negative-VCF-ADSR.gif)
+- Put simply, most envelopes specify a start and end point (typically the same value).
+This envelope can be applied to the cutoff value, describing where it starts and ends (again, typically the same location).
+Contour just describes the degree to which the envelope applies.

 ### Amp Envelope